dr-leo/pandaSDMX/description.rst

 * add new provider INSEE, the French statistics office (thanks to Stéphan Rault)
 * register '.sdmx' files with `Odo <odo.readthedocs.org/>`_ if available
-* module-level logging.
-Used for making requests or loading and saving files.
+* logging of http requests and file operations.
-* new structure2pd writer to export codelists, dataflow-definitions and other structural metadata from structure messages as multi-indexed DataFrames.
+* new structure2pd writer to export codelists, dataflow-definitions and other structural metadata from structure messages as multi-indexed pandas DataFrames.
 Desired attributes can be specified and are represented by columns.

 API changes